 Training Article & Case Consultation Available

-Training and Consultation is available to counsellors and other mental health professionals who want to feel more confident assisting clients to overcome chronic grief.
-For more information, please contact Glynis Sherwood at 902-441-8292 in Halifax, Canada (Atlantic time) or by Email
+Training and Consultation is available to counselors and other mental health professionals who want to feel more confident assisting clients to overcome chronic grief.
+For more information, please contact Glynis Sherwood by Email.

 Complicated Grief Therapy: A Lifeline Back to Health, Hope and Happiness

 Complicated grief, also known as prolonged, chronic, or traumatic grief, is a serious road block to mental health and happiness.
 This article provides an overview of chronic grief therapies as a unique and crucial approach to helping clients recover from ‘the pain that won’t go away.’
 My research for the article draws heavily on the work of John R. Jordan, PhD, a clinical psychologist and grief counselor who specializes in working with survivors of suicide, and provides training for mental health professionals worldwide.
 Dr. Jordan has authored numerous publications, training programs and manuals in the bereavement field, and was the recipient of the Association for Death Education and Counseling Research Recognition Award in 2006.